 Ok, it is not the SharePoint timer service itself.
 It is just one of the timer jobs itself.

-The Application Addressed Refresh Job is offline since 3.4 days.
-That is a valuable information and the SharePoint administrator knows where to start to solve this issue.
+The Application Addressed Refresh Job is offline for 3.4 days.
+That is valuable information, and the SharePoint administrator knows where to start to solve this issue.

-This is a basic example how an application monitoring solution can help to identify the error.
+This is a basic example of how an application monitoring solution can help to identify the error.

 The reporting functionality of ForeSite helps to gather a lot of different data from a SharePoint farm.
-Those reports can be executed manually or be sent automatically by email on a recurring basis.
-The reports overview displays a list of different reports which are available by default:
+Those reports can be executed manually or be sent automatically by email repeatedly.
+The report's overview displays a list of different reports which are available by default:

 The classic system monitoring solution is the interface of the administrative personnel responsible for the IT infrastructure itself.
-The application monitoring solution is the main interface for application administrators and runs on top of the IT infrastructure.
-Even when some components (disk, memory, CPU, …) are measured by both components.
+The application monitoring solution is the primary interface for application administrators and runs on top of the IT infrastructure.
+Even when some components (disk, memory, CPU, …) are measured by both solutions.